CHERUTO-CYNTHIA/dsc-phase-2-project-v3/README.md

 # DATA UNDERSTANDING AND ANALYSIS

 To answer the business question we analysed data from company's websites that hold information such as:
-    a) production cost
+- production cost
-    b)domestic gross
+- domestic gross
-    c)foregn gross
+- foregn gross
-    d)audience rating
+- audience rating

 ## DATA SOURCES
 Our main dataset was sourced from the IMDB website.The IMDB website provided us with information on:
-    a)movie name
+- movie name
-    b)genre
+- genre
-    c)year of release
+- year of release
-    d)Movie runtime
+- Movie runtime
-    e)IMDB rating
+- IMDB rating
-    f)Director of the movie
+- Director of the movie

 To compliment this dataset we merged the IMDB dataset to
-    a) Box Office Mojo Website - This website provided financial information of various movies
+- Box Office Mojo Website - This website provided financial information of various movies
-    b) Moviesdb Website - This website provided information on the popularity of various movies and the ratings held by company c)The Numbers Website - This website provided financial information on various movies
+- Moviesdb Website - This website provided information on the popularity of various movies and the ratings held by company
+- The Numbers Website - This website provided financial information on various movies

 ## DATA DESCRIPTION

 After data cleaning our dataset had the following columns that would be analysed so to provide a better understanding of the movie industry which were

 Columns                     Description
- a)title                    - name of the movie
+ 1. title                    - name of the movie
- b)genre                    - the genre the movie was placed in
+ 2. genre                    - the genre the movie was placed in
                             - a movie could have multiple genres
- c)director                 - person who directed the movie
+ 3. director                 - person who directed the movie
                             - a movie could have multiple directors
- d)studio                   - the studio that produced the movie
+ 4. studio                   - the studio that produced the movie
- e)release_year             - the year the movie released
+ 5. release_year             - the year the movie released
- f)release_month            - the month the movie released
+ 6. release_month            - the month the movie released
- g)film_runtime             - the runtime of the movie
+ 7. film_runtime             - the runtime of the movie
- h)imdb_averge_rating       - IMDB rating of the movie i)imdb_number_of_votes     - Number of people who rated a movie on the IMDB website
+ 8. imdb_averge_rating       - IMDB rating of the movie
+ 9. imdb_number_of_votes     - Number of people who rated a movie on the IMDB website
- j)production_budget        - Cost of making the movie k)domestic_gross           - revenue generated from the domestic market
+ 10. production_budget        - Cost of making the movie
+ 11. domestic_gross           - revenue generated from the domestic market
-                            - the dataset was generated from USA companies therefore Domestic means USA market l)foreign_gross            - contains revenue generated from the rest of the world excluding USA
+                            - the dataset was generated from USA companies therefore Domestic means USA market
+ 12. foreign_gross            - contains revenue generated from the rest of the world excluding USA
- m)worldwide_gross          - Cumulative revenue of the domestic gross and revenue gross n)original_language        - Language the movie was initialy released in o)popularity               - Popularity of the movie p)moviedb_average_rating   - Rating from the moviedb website q)moviedb_number_of_votes  - Number of people who voted from the moviedb website r)ROI                      -This stands for Return On Investment
+ 13. worldwide_gross          - Cumulative revenue of the domestic gross and revenue gross
+ 14. original_language        - Language the movie was initialy released in
+ 15. popularity               - Popularity of the movie
+ 16. moviedb_average_rating   - Rating from the moviedb website
+ 17. moviedb_number_of_votes  - Number of people who voted from the moviedb website
+ 18. ROI                      -This stands for Return On Investment

  ## DATA VISUALISATION